distributed-system-analysis/pbench/docs/API/V1/inventory.md

 Either the `<dataset>` or the relative `<path>` within the dataset does not exist

 `415` **UNSUPPORTED MEDIA TYPE** \
 The `<path>` refers to a directory.
-Use `/api/v1/dataset/contents/<dataset><path>` to acquire a JSON response document describing the directory contents.
+Use `/api/v1/dataset/contents/<dataset><path>` to request a JSON response document describing the directory contents.

 ## Response body

-The raw byte stream of the regular file will be returned.
+The raw byte stream of the file will be returned.